rstacruz/ion/README.md

     Recipe.ion.search { number :serving_size, min: 4 }       # n >= 4
     Recipe.ion.search { number :serving_size, max: 10 }      # n <= 10

+### Sorting

+First, define a sort index in your model.

+    class Element < Ohm::Model
+      attribute :name
+      attribute :protons
+      attribute :electrons

+      ion {
+        sort   :name       # <-- like this
+        number :protons
+      }
+    end

+Now sort it like so.
+This will not take the search relevancy scores into account.

+    results = Element.ion.search { number :protons, gt: 3.5 }
+    results.sort_by :name

+Note that this sorting (unlike in Ohm, et al) is case insensitive, and takes English articles into account (eg, "The Beatles" will come before "Rolling Stones").

 Extending Ion
 -------------